 Of course, this is all high-level information that doesn’t reflect the full picture.
 We can obtain more detailed information with the drill-down principle by clicking on the metrics.
 Therefore, we can access data for different departments of the clinic, statistics, graphs, forecasts for the future, and much more.
 The point here is that the dashboard must be concise and intuitive, with the elements placed in a logical way to bring maximum value.

+Visual analytics in healthcare is often dynamic and requires data updates over the given period.
 The majority of dashboards are updated manually or automatically several times a day.
 If we speak about healthcare organizations working with statistics or making forecasts on epidemic waves, it’s completely justified that such facilities are not in critical need of the info relevant to the current moment.

 Another matter is if we speak about hospitals and clinics.
 In these cases, the dashboard’s reactive behavior is a real must.
 For example, there is a patient in intensive care in a critical condition.
 There are multiple sensors transmitting vital indicators to the system: heartbeat rate, saturation, body temperature, blood pressure, and more.
-Real-time updates and configured alerts help medical staff more carefully track patient’s condition and take immediate measures in case of negative dynamics.
+Real-time updates and configured alerts help medical staff more carefully track patients’ conditions and take immediate measures in case of negative dynamics.

 Sounds quite simple, but nobody has canceled implementation complexities and increased related costs.
 The issue is that to display information in real time, the software must have a specific architecture able to receive data continuously.
 Especially, if you have a lot of data that will be recorded every 10-30 seconds and loaded to storage, the costs for system design and its maintenance may be quite high.

 Hence, it’s better to think carefully, whether a real-time healthcare dashboard is something you can’t do without.
-If you have a continuous data flow and your healthcare system is high-load and requires real-time updates for critical decision-making — investing in such a dashboard is indeed worthwhile in terms of costs and efforts.
+If you have a continuous data flow and your healthcare system is high-load and requires real-time updates for critical decision-making, investing in such a dashboard is indeed worthwhile in terms of costs and efforts.

 Yes, we can use machine learning for data analytics and visualization in healthcare to enrich our dataset.
 There are many contemporary business intelligence solutions that leverage ML.
 For example, Power BI’s feature, AutoML, allows even those who are not proficient in machine learning to train, validate, and invoke ML models directly in the tool.